AntaresSimulatorTeam/antares-doc/docs/tutorials/create-blank-study.md

 !!! note

-	Note that when you launch the study via Antares Web, it automatically transfer the corresponding file tree to the simulation executables as this is there input format.
+	Note that when you launch the study via Antares Web, it automatically transfers the corresponding file tree to the simulation executables as this is their input format.